Rajpratik71/linux-manPages/rdma.md

        link   - RDMA port related.

        The names of all objects may be written in full or abbreviated form, for example stats can be abbreviated as stat or just s.

    COMMAND
        Specifies the action to perform on the object.
 The set of possible actions depends on the object type.
-As a rule, it is possible to show (or list ) objects, but some objects do not allow all of these opera‐ tions or have some additional commands.
+As a rule, it is possible to show (or list ) objects, but some objects do not allow all of these operations or have some additional commands.
 The help command is available for all objects.
-It prints out a list of available commands and argu‐ ment syntax conventions.
+It prints out a list of available commands and argument syntax conventions.

        If no command is given, some default command is assumed.
 Usually it is list or, if the objects of this class cannot be listed, help.

 EXIT STATUS
        Exit status is 0 if command was successful or a positive integer upon failure.

 SEE ALSO
        rdma-dev(8), rdma-link(8),

 REPORTING BUGS
-       Report any bugs to the Linux RDMA mailing list <linux-rdma@vger.ker‐ nel.org> where the development and maintenance is primarily done.
+       Report any bugs to the Linux RDMA mailing list <linux-rdma@vger.kernel.org> where the development and maintenance is primarily done.
 You do not have to be subscribed to the list to send a message there.

 AUTHOR
        Leon Romanovsky <leonro@mellanox.com>

 iproute2                                                                                      28 Mar 2017                                                                                      RDMA(8)